How do I know when an applicant shares documents with me?

 How can I download screening documents?

 Can I adjust the screening fee?
+How will I receive my payout?

 To adjust your screening and application fee, contact us through the support request form and let us know what price you would like to update your fee to.
 You will receive an email confirmation when the adjustment to your account has been made along with instructions on how to set up your ebanking information.